-TPLT supports the teaching and learning of Chinese, French, Japanese, German, Spanish, Samoan, Niuean, Cook Islands Maori, Tongan, Tokelauan and from 2018, Korean.
+TPLT supports the teaching and learning of Chinese, French, German, Japanese, Korean, Spanish, Samoan, Niuean, Cook Islands Maori, Tongan and Tokelauan.
 TPLT is an in-service year-long programme for teachers at all New Zealand schools.
-Prior to 2017, TPLT was known as TPDL
+Prior to 2017, TPLT was known as TPDL.

 As part of the TPLT programme, a teacher can learn a language at a level and through a method appropriate to their needs and their situation.
-Teachers may attend regular language classes, study a language by distance or have customised language lessons.
-Teachers are encouraged and supported to prepare for internationally recognised language proficiency tests, as appropriate.
+Teachers may attend regular classes, study by distance or have customised lessons.
+Teachers are encouraged and supported to prepare for internationally recognised language proficiency tests.
 This component is reviewed on an individual basis throughout the year.

-As part of the TPLT programme, teachers do a 15 point 300 level course entitled "Teaching Languages in Schools".
-This is a University of Auckland course that focuses on deepening understanding of second language acquistion research and practice, the New Zealand Curriculum and effective classroom pedagogy.
-The course is customised for, and restricted to, participants of TPDL/TPLT; it is delivered regionally in four 2-day blocks in a timetable designed so that it interlinks with the other two components of TPLT - the In-School Support and the Language Study.
+As part of TPLT, teachers do a 15 point 300 level university course entitled "Teaching Languages in Schools".
+This focuses on deepening understanding of second language acquisition research and practice, the New Zealand Curriculum and effective classroom pedagogy.
+The course is customised for, and restricted to, participants of TPLT; it is delivered regionally in four 2-day blocks.

-A TPLT In-School Support Facilitator visits each teacher once a term to observe a lesson and facilitate an evidence-based learning conversation.
-The research-based observation criteria and evidence-gathering tools provide the structure for this reflective conversation.
+In-School Support Facilitators visit teachers once a term to observe lessons and facilitate evidence-based learning discussions.
+The research-based observation criteria and evidence-gathering tools provide the structure for reflective conversation.
 Teachers can assess their professional learning and development through the year and the impact it is having on the learning of their students.